This post may contain affiliate links, full disclosure here.

 If you regularly buy water bottles or jugs for everyday usage, consider the filter options described below because you already have water in your home.

 Second I bought Water Containers, often known as Water Bricks.
-Walmart was where I purchased mine.
+Walmart was where I purchased mine but you can also buy them on Amazon, here is a link.
 They have a capacity of 5-7 gallons.
 Because so much water is heavy, I put them in storage and added one gallon at a time to each container.
 I put three of them on top of each other.
 They, too, leaked, much to my amazement!
 They did, however, last a couple of years.
 Because they have a spigot, I keep a few of these on hand.
 I’m sure I’ll be utilizing one at the outhouse at some time; more on that later!

 This is where the waterBOB enters the picture.
 It’s a massive plastic bag that can store up to 100 gallons of water.
 Simply put it in your bathtub and fill it up with water from the tub faucet.
 Boom!
 Storage of sanitary water in an instant.